wang-q/nwr/README.md

 ### Usage of each command

 For practical uses of `nwr` and other awesome companions, follow this [page](docs/ncbi_ar.md).

+For a complete end-to-end workflow covering taxonomy queries, assembly download and filtering, quality control, protein family analysis, and multi-species genomic alignments, see [docs/Trichoderma.md](docs/Trichoderma.md)(using the genus *Trichoderma* as an example).

 ```shell
 # nwr download